-Estimation of the assigned value (μ)
+Estimation of the assigned value (x)

-The assigned value (= consensus concentration or 'true' concentration) will be typically estimated using the median of all the results after excluding outliers.
+In order to minimise the influence of out-lying results on the statistical evaluation, the assigned value (= consensus concentration) will typically be estimated using robust statistics as described in ISO 13528:2009-0110.
 In special justifiable cases, the EUPT-Panel may decide to eliminate certain results traceably associated with gross errors (see "Omission or Exclusion of results" below) or to use only the results of a subgroup consisting of laboratories that have repeatedly demonstrated good performance for the specific compound in the past.